Rusty Kuntz: Personal life

 Kuntz's son Kevin was drafted by the Royals in the 2009 MLB draft but he chose to play baseball at the University of Kansas.
 He was selected again by the Royals in the 28th round of the 2013 MLB draft.
 Kevin spent the 2013 season in the minor leagues at the team's rookie-level affiliate, the Burlington Royals.

 The coach has been the subject of sophomoric humor, mainly due to his surname's resemblance to the vulgar word cunt.
 A 2010 Bleacher Report article said that his name was "hands down the best name ever.
 So many jokes, so little time."
 In April 2013, The Big Lead published a post about the name after a photo depicted Kuntz standing to the right of White Sox first baseman Paul Konerko and Royals baserunner Chris Getz.
 The resulting image seemed to display the phrase "Konerko Getz Kuntz" on the backs of their uniform jerseys.
+In 2017, a poll by Ranker received more than 13,000 votes and placed Kuntz at No. 1 on its list of "The Best Baseball Names of All Time".